- What are WooCommerce Forms?

 The checkout page is one of the most valuable pages on any eCommerce website.
 It is the final step in a user’s journey and, in the best-case scenario, should result in a purchase or an increase in revenue.

-And as we all know, “the last step” in eCommerce may appear to be the most challenging step for the user in their entire journey, when all previous wishes and doubts, needs, and frustrations are at odds.
+And as we all know, “the last step” in eCommerce may appear to be the most challenging step for the user in their entire journey, when all previous wishes, doubts, needs, and frustrations are at odds.
 As a result, one of the most challenging challenges for conversion rate optimization specialists is to create a checkout form that encourages users to complete the purchase.
 But more on that later.

 Subscriber and Registration Forms